AmirKh20/ArchLVM/README.md

 if the installation finished without any error, you should boot into your arch very well. and you can type your user name and password to login.

-this script is new. and has so many things that can be get better. and sorry about my English :)
+this script is new. and has so many things that can get better. and sorry about my English :)